shead-custom-design/buildcat/docs/design.rst

 Design
 ======

-We created Buildcat because we were frustrated with opaque render farm software that was needlessly complex.
+We created Buildcat because we were frustrated with the complexity and builtin assumptions with other render farm systems.
 Buildcat is written in Python for portability, simplicity, and flexibility.
-It runs on OSX, Linux, and Windows, and uses uses existing open source software wherever possible instead of reinventing the wheel.
+It runs on MacOS, Linux, and Windows (using WSL), and uses existing open source software wherever possible instead of reinventing wheels.

 .. tip::
     While Buildcat is as simple as we could possibly make it, there are still